Ryu0n/DeepDive/README.md

 - `--lang` : `en` or `ko` / OPTION
 - `--model_path` : checkpoint path / OPTION (REQUIRED WHEN `--train` is `False` and `--eval` is `True`)
 - `--tokenizer` : tokenizer name in huggingface (correspond to model class) / REQUIRED
+- `--extractor` : either ATE(Aspect Term Extractor) or Sentimental Classifier (num of classes 2 or 4)

 ## Future Work
 - Wrapping with docker for comfortable